ZeanQin/zeanqin.github.io/_posts/2019-09-09-typescript-basics.md

 ---
-title: The definitive guide to TypeScript
+title: TypeScript - Basics
 layout: post
 use_toc: true
 use_code: true
 comments: true
-excerpt: The definitive guide to TypeScript
+excerpt: The basics of TypeScript
 ---

 ## The problems with JavaScript